 **Registration opens August 27.
 Information and prices are subject to change until then.

 GENERAL WEEKEND PASS: $40

 Includes: AAC trucker hat, Klean Kanteen pint glass, coffee Saturday morning, slideshows and films, gear demos, costume contest and dance party, and much more!
 (Clinics and camping NOT included)

 CLINIC REGISTRATION: $70

-Up your game with an array of climbing clinics taught by professional climbing athletes and local guides.
-All clinics run Saturday, October 28th from 8:00am to 4:00pm.
-See below for clinic descriptions and details.
+Up your game with an array of climbing clinics taught by pro climbers and guides.
+All clinics run Saturday, October 27th from 8:00am-4:00pm.
+Please show up 15-20 minutes early.
+See below for details.

 *Current AAC members will receive a 10% discount upon registration checkout.

 4:00 PM - 7:00 PM: Check In is Open